White Plains Business LawyerRockland and Westchester County Litigation Attorney Pulling for You

 Anyone who co-owns real estate may ask that the property be divided in what is called a partition.
 Either the parties may voluntarily agree to a partition, or one of them may file a partition action to obtain a judicial ruling about how it should be divided.
 The partition may be in kind, which means that the land will be physically divided between the owners, or it may be a partition by sale, which means that the property will be sold and the proceeds from the sale divided between the owners.Retain a Knowledgeable Litigation Attorney in Westchester or Rockland County

 If you are looking for a Rockland or Westchester County litigation attorney, Klose & Associates has the experience and dedication that you deserve.
-Our firm represents people in communities such as White Plains, Yonkers, Mount Vernon, New Rochelle, Peekskill, Rye, Nyack, Ramapo, Orangetown, Hempstead, Stony Point, Spring Valley, and New City.
+Business attorney Peter Klose serves White Plains, Yonkers, Mount Vernon, New Rochelle, Peekskill, Rye, Nyack, Ramapo, Orangetown, New Hempstead, Stony Point, Spring Valley, and New City, among other communities.
 Call (845) 727-7727 in Rockland County or (914) 948-1008 in Westchester County, or complete our contact form to set up your free appointment.
 If you need a probate attorney or assistance with a real estate, business, personal injury, insurance, or legal malpractice matter, we are ready to pull for you.